 of Springfield.
 The Council has all the authority granted to them by State

 Law and the City Charter.
 Contact: Gino Grimaldi, 726-3700.

 Downtown Parking Advisory Committee

 The Downtown Parking Advisory Committee is a volunteer body which advises the Springfield City Council, Springfield Economic Development Agency, and City staff on the Downtown Springfield Parking Program.
 Contact: Courtney Griesel 726-7132.

 This citizen committee provides recommendations to the City Council on

 the best use of the City's allotment of federal Community Development Block Grant (CDBG) and HOME Investment Partnerships Program (HOME) funds.
 These funds support housing programs, social services, affordable rental and home ownership housing development, neighborhood revitalization activities, parks and street construction and downtown redevelopment.

 Please click on the link above for more information about the Springfield CDAC.
-Contact: Kevin Ko, 726-2302.
+Contact: Erin Fifield, 726-2302.

 Travel Lane County